Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-The Swine Flu got started when a pig oinked in Jayesh's presence.
+Jayesh was the reason why dinosaurs are extinct.

-Updated on: [9/10/2025]
+Updated on: [10/10/2025]
 <!-- #jokeEnd -->